Samsung Galaxy Watch release date, price, news and features

 Samsung Galaxy Watch design and display

-The smaller variant is 49g without its strap and has dimensions of 41.9 x 45.7 x 12.7mm.
-You've got the choice of Midnight Black or Rose Gold.
+The smaller variant weighs 49g without its strap, and its a little thinner at 12.7mm.
+Here you've got the choice of Midnight Black or Rose Gold colors.

-Strap colors are black, grey, red yellow, purple, beige or brown, plus you can use other 22mm straps if you don't fancy the colors directly from Samsung.
+The strap colors for this model are black, grey, red yellow, purple, beige or brown, plus you can use other 22mm straps if you don't fancy the colors directly from Samsung.

 Both versions of the watch come with a rotating bezel, which is a unique way of interacting with a smartwatch that we've seen on previous Samsung devices.
-Samsung said you've got the choice of 60,000 watch faces to use with your watch.
+Samsung says you have the choice of 60,000 watch faces.

-It's also swim ready with waterproofing up to 5 meters.
-There's an AMOLED screen on the watch, but we don't currently know the screen size for either watch or the resolution.
+It's also swim-ready, with waterproofing up to 5 meters.
+There's an AMOLED screen on the watch, although we don't currently know the screen size for either watch, or the resolution.

-As for the display, the larger of the two watches comes with a 1.3-inch circular AMOLED, while the smaller comes with a 1.2-inch screen.
+As for the display, the larger of the two watches comes with a 1.3-inch circular AMOLED screen, while the smaller comes with a 1.2-inch display.
 Both have a resolution of 360 x 360 and are protected by Corning Gorilla DX+ tech.

 Samsung Galaxy Watch battery life and power

-You'll have to have an LTE plan enabled for you to do this though, so it may cost you a bit each month.
-Both versions of the watch will have 4GB of internal memory too.
+You'll have to have an LTE plan enabled for you to do this though, so it may cost you a bit extra each month.
+Both versions of the watch will have 4GB of internal memory.

 It'll be interesting to see if there's a major difference in terms of power during our full review.